Overview of Exhibition

-While East Tennessee’s earliest inhabitants produced works of art for millennia, it was during the late nineteenth century that the area’s community of professional artists—both trained and untrained—reached a critical mass.
+While East Tennessee’s earliest inhabitants produced works of art for millennia, it was during the late nineteenth century that the area’s community of professional artists— both trained and untrained—reached a critical mass.
 This development reflected the prosperity fueled by booming local industries such as marble quarrying, mineral mining, and lumbering.
 Railroads linking East Tennessee to other urban centers sparked further growth.
-Knoxville became the hub of economic and artistic activity within the region.
+Knoxville soon emerged as the hub of economic and artistic activity within the region.

 Born in Scotland, James Cameron was one of the first professional painters in East Tennessee, earning a reputation for detailed portraits, and panoramic landscapes reflecting nature’s beauty invaded by settlement.
 Lloyd Branson returned from studies in Europe in 1878 and became a guiding force for art in Knoxville, both as teacher and artist.
-After studying with Branson, Catherine Wiley mastered impressionism while studying art in New York and introduced the style to artists and patrons in Knoxville.
-Often portraying the domestic world of women and children, Wiley’s luminous canvases became increasingly bold and expressive until her career was cut short by mental illness in 1926.
+After studying with Branson, Catherine Wiley mastered impressionism while pursuing art training in New York, and introduced the style to artists and patrons following her return to Knoxville.
+Often portraying the domestic world of women and children, Wiley’s luminous canvases became increasingly bold and expressive until her career was cut short by an undisclosed mental illness in 1926.
 Charles Krutch, dubbed the “Corot of the South” for his soft, atmospheric style, was among the earliest local artists to train his brush on the Smokies.
-From the 1890s until the last years of his life, he traveled deep into the mountains and captured their ever-changing character in scores of oil and watercolor paintings.
+From the 1890s until the last years of his life, he traveled deep into the mountains and captured their everchanging character in scores of oil and watercolor paintings.